TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

 - Aaaaggghhh it looks like there's not gonna be anymore ansi coloring in the console bc it's kinda haaaarrd ^_^;

 - Ok this seems done for now.

+- NEVERMIND!!!
+The logs printed are off.
+    - [x] Fixed.